Mushki07/AI-Bootcamp-NIELIT/README.md

 # AI BootCamp - NIELIT 🇮🇳
-This is SWATI, Student of DBRAsose Rohini SEC=11 and, You're Welcome to my repository for the **AI BootCamp** organized by **NIELIT**.
+This is [SWATI](https://github.com/Mushki07), Student of DBRAsose Rohini SEC = 11 and, You're Welcome to my repository for the **AI BootCamp** organized by **NIELIT**.
 This repository includes my daily learning, assignments, and projects.